lukewnag/map-check/README.md

 # map-check

-A program to run redistricting analysis on electoral maps, as well as display the results on a website.
+A program that runs redistricting analysis on electoral maps and displays the results on a website.

 Unfortunately, running the program requires a very large number of libraries, which can be somewhat difficult to install.
 Hence the website so that you don't need to worry about the libraries.